RedisAI/RedisAI/docs/developer-backends.md

 1. docker
 1. jinja2  jinja is used to generate the platform dockerfile from a *dockerfile.tmpl* that can be found in the directory of a given backend listed below.

-On ubuntu bionic these can be installed by running:
+On ubuntu bionic these can be installed by running the following.
+Similarly, one can use and activate a virtualenv.

 * sudo apt install python3 python3-dev make docker
 * pip install --user jinja